 Grade Forgiveness USF's forgiveness policy permits undergraduate students to repeat a USF course and request to have the repeated grade computed in his/her GPA in place of the original grade, provided the repeat grade is posted as "D-" or higher (exception: see Honors at graduation) and is higher than the first grade.
 Students are limited to three (3) grade forgiveness opportunities.
 Courses taken on the S/U grade basis cannot be grade forgiven.
 Additional information is available here.

 Grade Point Average (GPA) Your USF GPA consists of all courses taken at USF and is used to determine academic status such as probation and dismissal.
 There is also an Overall GPA which includes all college credit attempted at all institutions.
 This GPA is used for admission into limited access programs and graduate/professional schools.
 Both GPAs are used in determining graduation with honors and admission into honor societies.
 You must have a minimum 2.00 USF GPA and 2.00 Overall GPA to earn a baccalaureate degree.
-Additional information is available here.
+Additional information is available in the undergraduate catalog.

 "I" Grades The "I" grade indicates incomplete coursework and is awarded only when a small portion of the student's work is incomplete and only when the student is otherwise earning a passing grade.
 The time limit for removing the "I" is set by the instructor of the course.
 However, after two (2) semesters an "I" grade that has not been changed by the instructor will change to an "IF" grade and impact the student's GPA.
 Students are not required to re-register for the course in which they are only completing course requirements to change the "I" grade.
-Additional information is available here.
+Additional information is available in the undergraduate catalog.

 Upper Level Requirement All students must complete a minimum of 42 semester hours of upper-level work (courses numbered 3000 and above) toward their baccalaureate degree.